garrettbland/campfire/readme.md

 Campfire is a React based application to visually build websites.
 It uses tailwindcss as the styling framework for the UI as well as output.

+## To Do

+-   Combine reducers for adding content, probably don't need as many

 ### Development

 This project uses parcel to bundle the javascript.
 To get started, clone this repo, `npm install`, and then `npm run dev`.
 For production builds, run `npm run build`